MXJK851/SpinView/docs/Internal_beta_test.md

 4. In Vampire demo, one trajectory with kagome lattice is include, in this case, rectangle mesh will not work, only trianglazation is needed for isosurface rendering.

+Know problem:

+1. In macos the local view windows can not close or will leave a python icon stay in your docker, see here: https://github.com/pyvista/pyvista/issues/1096, but it will not affect the main window, and the local view mode works properly when open it again.
+Our current suggestion is just leave the ghost windows there after close the local view windows and go back to the main window.
+(This problem will not happend in windows system.)